We are open as normal. As per NSW Health and best practice veterinary guidelines, we respectfully ask that on entering the hospital, you

 After the consultation has been completed we will prepare your paperwork including any treatment plans or medication scripts.

-We will then call or send an SMS to your mobile asking you to make your way back to the front entrance, where you will be able to make payment and be reunited with your beloved pet.
+We will then call you to arrange payment over the phone after which you will be reunited with your beloved pet.

 Thousands of canine and feline specimens tested surfaced no positive results to date.